dotnet/orleans/src/Documentation/resources/Best_Practices.md

 -   Global coordination and/or consistency is needed

-    -   Orleans maintains the silos within its own framework
+    -   Such global coordination would severely limit performance of an Orleans-based application.
+Orleans was built to easily scale to a global scale without the need of in-depth manual coordination.

 -   *Operations that run for a long time*